iqalliance/iqprotocol/components/renting_pools.md

 <!--

 Page meta:
-- Goal: post-ICO companies can arrive to informed decision on whenever to migrate from ERC-20 tokens to Power Tokens.
+- Goal: Explain how it works.
 - Status: This is a dump of ideas, worse than a draft.
 Add.
 Distill.
 Proofread.

 -->